Probing the large-scale magnetic field inside the Sun from three decades of observed surface magnetograms: Estimation of toroidal magnetic field inside convection zone

-The toroidal field is more confined near tachocline (as shown by the meridional plane of 3D figures in the Figure~\ref{fig:tor_full}(a),(b) and (c) due to both radial shear and latitudinal shear of differential rotation, and decreases towards the surface.
+The toroidal field is more confined near the tachocline (as shown by the meridional plane of 3D figures in the Figure~\ref{fig:tor_full}(a),(b) and (c) due to both radial shear and latitudinal shear of differential rotation, and decreases towards the surface.
 Near the surface, the poloidal field dominates.
-In the Figure~\ref{fig:tor_full}(d), we show the contribution of the total non-axisymmetric toroidal energy to total dynamo-generated toroidal magnetic energy in the green line over butterfly diagram.
+In Figure~\ref{fig:tor_full}(d), we show the contribution of the total non-axisymmetric toroidal energy to total dynamo-generated toroidal magnetic energy in the green line over the butterfly diagram.
 We find that during solar maxima, the non-axisymmetric component becomes strong and contributes almost 7\% of the total toroidal magnetic energy.
-This is most likely due to the magnetic field-dependent tachocline instability that works near the tachocline for sunspot emergence.
-This is a first estimate of the total non-axisymmetric component of the solar magnetic field inside the Sun from observations.
-We have also plotted the non-axisymmetric contribution of toroidal field from the assimilated magnetogram at different depths in the Figure~\ref{fig:tor_full}(e).
+The main contribution to this non-axisymmetric component directly comes from the assimilated surface radial magnetic field distribution.
+This is a first estimate of the total non-axisymmetric component of the solar magnetic field inside the Sun from surface observations.
+We have also plotted the non-axisymmetric contribution of toroidal field from the assimilated magnetogram at different depths in Figure~\ref{fig:tor_full}(e).
 We find that it decreases as we go towards the tachocline (See Appendix~\ref{sec:nas_comp} for latitudinal and longitudinal variations at different times).
 This is not surprising as radial shear due to differential rotation being stronger at the tachocline twists the poloidal field in the azimuthal direction, making it axisymmetric.
+However, note that this is an estimate from a purely kinematic dynamo model that does not incorporate any explicit non-axisymmetric mechanism (e.g., tachocline instability) and convection.
+Hence, this might not be a true estimate of the non-axisymmetric component of the total toroidal field.
+Further study needs to be carried out in that direction, which will include tachcocline instability.